Sino-African relations: Historical relations

 China and Africa have a history of trade relations, sometimes through third parties, dating back as far as 202 BC and 220 AD.
-Ptolemy, writing in Roman Egypt in the second century, knew of China by two separate routes: the silk road and the Indian Ocean trade.
+Ptolemy, writing in Roman Egypt in the second century, knew of China by two separate routes: the Silk Road and the Indian Ocean trade.
 He identified two Chinese peoples: the Seres or silk people and the Sinai of the southern trade, whose name probably derives from the Qin dynasty.

 The first mention of Africa in Chinese sources was in the Yu-yang-tsa-tsu by Tuan Ch'eng-shih (died 863), a compendium of general knowledge where he wrote about the land of Po-pa-li (Berbera).

 In 1071, an embassy arrived in China from an unidentified East African kingdom.
 Since it was a formal tribute mission (in the eyes of the Chinese), it is described in the official History of the Song Dynasty.
 The name of the kingdom was Ts'eng t'an and it was said to lie inland and mint its coin.
 This name is probably derived from the Persian Zangistan, and the title of its ruler, a-mei-lo a-mei-lan is probably derived from the Persian amir-i-amiran (emir of emirs).

 Archaeological excavations at Mogadishu in the Ajuran Empire and Kilwa, Tanzania have recovered many coins from China.
 The majority of the Chinese coins date back to the Song dynasty, although the Ming dynasty and Qing dynasty are also represented, according to Richard Pankhurst.
 In 1226, Chao Jukua, the commissioner of foreign trade at Quanzhou in the Fujian province of China, completed his Chu-fan-chih (Description of Barbarous Peoples) which discusses Zanzibar (Ts'ong-pa) and Somalia (Pi-P'a-Lo).

-Giraffes, zebras, and incense were exported to the Ming dynasty of China, making Somali merchants leaders in the commerce between Asia and Africa while influencing the Chinese language in Somalia in the process.
+Giraffes, zebras, and incense were exported to the Ming dynasty of China, making Somalis merchants leaders in the commerce between Asia and Africa while influencing the Chinese language in Somalia in the process.

 In the 14th century, Moroccan traveler and scholar, Ibn Battuta, made a long journey to Africa and Asia.
 He reached China in April 1345 after a stay in India before serving as an envoy of Sultan Muhammad Tughlaq of the Indian Tughlaq dynasty to China.
 He wrote:

 China is the safest, best regulated of countries for a traveler.
 A man may go by himself on a nine-month journey, carrying with him a large sum of money, without any fear.
 Silk is used for clothing even by poor monks and beggars.
 Its porcelains are the finest of all makes of pottery and its hens are bigger than geese in our country.

 The 14th-century visit of Sa'id of Mogadishu, the Somali scholar and explorer was another point of Medieval contact between Africa and China.